Can you think of a major business without a logo? Bet you can’t!

 - Display Fonts.
 Display fonts are the most highly stylized fonts.
 Used to make headlines and logos pop out, they are overwhelming when used for larger volumes of copy.

-Armed with a description of your brand, understanding of your target market, knowledge of your competition, and collection of general visual references, you are ready to complete a thorough and accurate logo design brief.
-This, combined with a good general understanding of design concepts and lingo, will properly equip you to make the best use of your time (and money) during the logo design contest with 99designs.
+Armed with a description of your brand, understanding of your target market, knowledge of your competition, and collection of general visual references, you are ready to complete a thorough and accurate brief.
+This, combined with a good general understanding of design concepts and lingo, will properly equip you to make the best use of your time (and money) during your 99designs contest.

 #1 Complete Design Brief

-The first step in the logo design contest is to inform your designers of your company specifics and brand aspirations by completing the design brief.
+The first step is to inform your designers of your company specifics and brand aspirations by completing the design brief.
 Use the preparatory advice earlier in this article to be prepared to draft the perfect design brief to pave the way to your new perfect logo.

 Video #2: At this point, join me on a second over-the-shoulder video as I demonstrate How to Complete the Design Brief.